Availability of the Draft GOA Oil and Gas Programmatic EIS

 The National Environmental Policy Act (NEPA) was passed in 1970 and requires Federal agencies to consider potential environmental impacts of and alternatives to any major action they propose.
 These regulations were updated in April 2022 (87 FR 23453).
 The NEPA process includes opportunities for public review and comment on these evaluations.

-BOEM conducted a region-specific NEPA review in the Gulf of Mexico by preparing a Gulf of Mexico Regional Outer Continental Shelf Oil and Gas Programmatic Environmental Impact Statement (GOM Oil and Gas Programmatic EIS).
-This Programmatic EIS analyzed the potential impacts of a representative oil and gas lease sale and the potential associated site- and activity-specific OCS oil- and gas-related activity approvals from a representative single lease sale in available areas of the WPA, CPA, and EPA of the GOM.
+BOEM conducted a region-specific NEPA review in the Gulf by preparing a Gulf of America Regional Outer Continental Shelf Oil and Gas Programmatic Environmental Impact Statement (GOA Oil and Gas Programmatic EIS).
+This Programmatic EIS analyzed the potential impacts of a representative oil and gas lease sale and the potential associated site- and activity-specific OCS oil- and gas-related activity approvals from a representative single lease sale in available areas of the WPA, CPA, and EPA of the GOA.

 The planning areas are for administrative purposes only.
 They originated with the first program (1980-1985) after the 1978 Amendments to the OCS Lands Act called for a Program.
 Before that, lease sales were strictly individually based, and the areas offered were due to industry nominations or as BOEM (then the Minerals Management Service) deemed necessary.
 A very limited number of blocks were offered for lease in a lease sale.
 When the OCS Lands Act required a way to compare areas that may or may not be smaller than regions, planning areas were created.
 Not all of the OCS had a planning area in the beginning, and some have changed names and area boundaries over time.

-For more information, refer to BOEM’s Gulf of Mexico OCS Regulatory Framework technical report.
+For more information, refer to BOEM’s Gulf of America OCS Regulatory Framework technical report.